kbaird/Fate-XSLT/characters/XiaoJiahuo/jadepunk_gm_plans.md

 ### 2016-07-30
 - _Isabella Clarke_ (F Aerish) visits [The Blooming Lotus] on behalf of [Hawthorne Droneworks], asking for the Black Jade formula [Dilar] uses to treat her sister
+- One of her goons is captured by Chen and Steffan, brought back to the Blooming Lotus for questioning.

 ## Terminal Strip